 Secondly, Amtrak has trains traveling each way once a day between New York City and Montreal with stops in Brattleboro and other towns along the way.
-If using the train would better suit your needs, reservations may be made by calling Amtrak at 800/872-7245.
 Since Brattleboro and Keene are each about ten miles from the Farm, members of the camp’s staff will punctually meet or take campers to either of the bus stations or the train station as a courtesy free of charge to our camp families.

-Inasmuch as no one would wish to have a young person left unescorted in an airport, bus terminal or train station nowadays, camp policy requires that parents contact the director with final travel plans at least a week prior to their daughter’s arrival at camp so as to ensure that no confusion exists as to when and where she is to be met.
-The camp director will do likewise before placing anyone’s daughter on public transportation.
-While the aforementioned travel options are readily available for campers when needed, parents are encouraged to accompany their daughters to the Farm whenever possible so they also may see the facilities firsthand and meet the staff and some of the campers.
-Such a visit is particularly important to the peace of mind of parents whose daughters are attending Road’s End Farm for the first time.
+Inasmuch as no one would wish to have a young person left unescorted in an airport, bus terminal or train station nowadays, camp policy requires that parents contact the director with final travel plans at least a week prior to their camper’s arrival at camp so as to ensure that no confusion exists as to when and where she is/they are to be met.
+The camp director will do likewise before placing anyone’s camper on public transportation.